-SICI is believed to rely on the conditioning pulse activating a population of inhibitory neurons within the motor cortex that have a lower threshold than the neurons activated by the second, suprathreshold test pulse.
-This inhibitory population of neurons is thought to involve GABAA receptors, as the administration of GABAA agonists has been shown to increase the magnitude of the SICI.
+SICI is thought to occur when the conditioning pulse activates inhibitory neurons in the motor cortex that have a lower threshold compared to the neurons activated by the second suprathreshold test pulse.
+This population of inhibitory neurons is believed to involve GABAA receptors, as the administration of GABAA agonists has been found to enhance the magnitude of SICI.

-The increase in MEP amplitude following the presentation of a sub-threshold conditioning pulse with a 10-15ms interval between pulses produces a phenomena known as 'intracortical facilitation' (ICF).
-ICF is thought to rely on an NMDA-dependent mechanism, as administration of NMDA antagonists (i.e. dextromethorphan) decreases the magnitude of ICF.
+The increase in motor evoked potential (MEP) amplitude following the presentation of a sub-threshold conditioning pulse, with a 10-15ms interval between pulses, produces a phenomena known as intracortical facilitation (ICF).
+ICF is thought to rely on an NMDA-dependent mechanism, as administration of NMDA antagonists (i.e. dextromethorphan) decreases the magnitude of ICF (Reis et al., 2008)

-Valls-Solé et al. (1992) varied the interval between pulses in addition to varying the intensity of a suprathreshold conditioning pulse during voluntary contraction.
-When the intensity of the conditioning pulse was greater than 110% of the resting motor threshold, the MEP evoked by the test pulse was suppressed when the interval between these pulses ranged between 60-150ms5.
-Given that suppression occurs at a different timeframe compared to short interval intracortical inhibition (SICI), indicating a different site of action is likely to differ between these two paradigms.
-This was conﬁrmed by an experiment that administered Baclofen, a GABAB agonist, which increased LICI 90 minutes after drug administration6.
+Valls-Solé et al., (1992) investigated the effects of varying the interval between pulses and the intensity of a suprathreshold conditioning pulse during voluntary contraction.
+They found that when the intensity of the conditioning pulse exceeded 110% of the resting motor threshold, the motor evoked potential (MEP) evoked by the test pulse was suppressed within an interval range of 60-150ms.
+This suppression occurred at a different timeframe compared to short interval intracortical inhibition (SICI), indicating a different site of action for these two paradigms.
+Confirming this, an experiment administering Baclofen, a GABAB agonist, increased long intracortical inhibition (LICI) 90 minutes after drug administration.

-- TMS investigations into the task-dependent functional interplay between human posterior parietal and motor cortex..
-Koch G., Rothwell JC..
-Behavioural Brain Research.
-(September 2009), pp. 147-152.
+- TMS investigations into the task-dependent functional interplay between human posterior parietal and motor cortex.
+Koch, G. and Rothwell, J.C.
+Behavioural Brain Research 202(2): 147-152.
+(2009)